SBI, ICICI shares drop on worries over Kingfisher troubles

 Kingfisher has already restructured part of its debt to forego about a quarter of its equity to a consortium of 13 banks led by SBI.

-State-run IDBI Bank (IDBI.NS) holds 3.5 percent stake in Kingfisher, while Bank of India (BOI.NS), UCO Bank (UCBK.NS) and Punjab National Bank (PNBK.NS) hold more than 1 percent each, according to data on the Bombay Stock Exchange website.
+State-run IDBI Bank holds 3.5 percent stake in Kingfisher, while Bank of India, UCO Bank and Punjab National Bank hold more than 1 percent each, according to data on the Bombay Stock Exchange website.

-Earlier this month Kingfisher said it had sought further cushion from banks to ease its debt burden but denied it was seeking another debt restructuring.
+Earlier this month Kingfisher said it had sought further cushion fom banks to ease its debt burden but denied it was seeking another debt restructuring.

 State Bank of India's shares took a beating when it announced quarterly earnings on Wednesday despite better-than-expected profits, because of its worsening asset quality.